Rapa Nui Moai Saga: My Unexpected Way to Tahai

 It was my first evening outside on Easter Island.
 The previous one had whistled with rain.
 The western shore was black with volcanic rock and as I watched the foaming waves roll back and forth I was suddenly aware of how far this island is from … everywhere.
 A lonely little thing, without even other little islands around to make an archipelago.
 A wave of isolation suddenly washed over me.
 I wondered what it would have been like to settle here, in ancient times.
 With everywhere so difficult to reach, would you have to be prepared to turn your back to the world? #exploration #colony #remoteisland #marscolonization #isolation #onthehorizon #endsoftheearth #polynesian #rapanui #easterisland #roundtheworld #jelajahdunia #traveldeeper #solotravel #globelletravels #seascape #seaview #sea_sky_nature #worldtravel #smallworld #aroundtheglobe #travelthoughts #traveldiary #worldtravelbook #travelingthroughtheworld

-The stone artist
+Napoleon, the stone artist

 Turning around, I saw a man of late middle age.
 He looked local, dressed casually in the indifferent islander fashion.
 He wore a shirt with the Polynesian floral pattern – but he wore it like normal clothes, not like a tourist.
 I don’t know how to explain this distinction; it’s just one of those things that you instinctively know if your people have cultural clothing that’s still normally worn today, but which are also tourist souvenirs.

-He introduced himself as N--n.
+He introduced himself as Napoleon.
 It was a distinctly un-Polynesian name.
 He was there to visit the grave of his brother, which he indicated with his hand.
-A local sculptor, he had made the carving on his brother's grave himself.
+A local sculptor, he had made the carving on his brother’s grave himself.
 His English was good enough to sustain a conversation, which is more than I can say for my Spanish.

 “It’s a beautiful graveyard isn’t it?” he asked conversationally.
 I assented.